codychaplin/MoMoney/README.md

 ## How to Use
 * Accounts and categories are needed before transactions are added
 * Must have a Syncfusion license key declared in `Secret.cs` called `SfLicenseKey`
-* Stock prices are based on $CAD.
-Market values for stocks from US markets are multiplied by 1.35.
-This can be changed at the bottom of `StocksViewModel.cs`
 * See below for import formats

 ## How to Import Data